 The original “Saint Mark” stands inside the Orsanmichele church in Florence, which would be worth a visit even if it didn’t house an artistic masterwork.
 The church is located in a former grain market, and dates back to 1337.

 Want to stay nearby?
 B&B Dell'Olio, in Florence's historic district, is a charming and minimalist-style B&B, just a stone's throw from Piazza del Duomo.
 The bones of the hotel date to the 18th century, when it housed the Albergo dell'Aquila Nera hotel, a spot frequented by Mozart and his family.

 Round out your trip by checking out other astonishing works in the artistic mecca of Florence, including “The Florentine Pieta” and “The Slaves” by Michelangelo.

 8. Borobudur, Indonesia (8th Century)

-The Borobudur Temple Compounds is a famous Buddhist temple on the island of Java in Indonesia.
+The Borobudur Temple Compounds is a famous Buddhist temple in Indonesia.
 Circular platforms are surrounded by 72 stupas, each with its own Buddha statue.